 Western Poison-Oak (Toxicodendron diversilobum).
 “Leaves of three, let it be.”
 This well-known rhyme is used to help avoid contact with poison oak.
 The plant, not actually an oak at all, inhabits a wide range and almost any climate conditions along the central and northern California coast.
 In open sunlight it will actually grow as a bush, but in shaded regions it usually remains smaller and grows as vines around trees and other plants.
 The leaves contain the majority of the toxin, which causes blisters and rashes—often very itchy—on the skin, and can be identified by lobed or scalloped leaflets, growing in threes, and sometimes glossy.
 The glossy effect is a result of the oil on the surface, which sometimes causes painful irritations.
 In the spring, the leaves are bright green and slowly fade to yellow in the summer and into bright red or pink in the fall.
 The plant is deciduous so it loses all its leaves in winter but the stems can still affect the skin.
 At times, the stems can be identified by black marks where the dark sap has oozed out.
 Poison oak is plentiful at UC Santa Cruz, especially the upper campus, so if you go off trail to some of the more remote sites, be sure to wear pants and shoes.
 If you do happen to come into contact with poison-oak, wash with cold water as soon as possible as the oil can spread and continue to affect the skin; hot water only makes it spread more, opening up pores.
 After washing, use calamine lotion for the itching that will ensue and try not to scratch the affected skin.

-Banana Slug No natural history of the UCSC campus would be worth its salt without mention of the banana slug, our beloved school mascot.
+Banana Slug (history of mascot) No natural history of the UCSC campus would be worth its salt without mention of the banana slug, our beloved school mascot.
 A bright yellow, slimy, shell-less mollusk found in the campus's redwood forest, it was the unofficial mascot for UC Santa Cruz's athletic teams since the university's early years.
 The students' adoption of such a humble creature for a team mascot was their reaction to the fierce athletic competition fostered at most American universities.

 The banana slugs (Ariolimax) are a genus of terrestrial mollusk, although "banana slug" really refers to the Pacific banana slug (Ariolimax columbianus).
 They are often bright yellow (vaguely resembling a banana) although they may also be green, brown, or white.
 The Pacific banana slug is the second-largest species of land slug in the world, growing almost to 10 inches.